Hung Liu – Migrant Child: with Bunny – Gold

 Dimensions: 32 x 31″

-Hung Liu’s “Migrant Child: with Bunny” depicts a young boy cradling a small, white bunny to his chest.
+Hung Liu‘s “Migrant Child: with Bunny – Gold” depicts a young boy cradling a small, white bunny to his chest.
 The light tones of the boy’s hair, face, and shirt suggest a sense of pure, childhood innocence.
 Not to mention, Liu’s use of gold leaf throughout the background of the work frames the boy in an almost angelic manner, creating a glowing halo around the figure.
-The benign innocence of the scene is furthered by the boy’s countenance; he gazes out, beyond the frame quietly and contently.
+The boy’s countenance furthers the benign innocence of the scene: he gazes out beyond the frame quietly and contently.
 In this print, Liu captures an intimate moment shared between child and animal.
 The work suggests that even in the face of new and unknown horizons, humans still possess the capacity to care for other beings with empathy and compassion.

 By Sally Sasz, Morehead-Cain Scholar, Art History/English student, University of North Carolina at Chapel Hill